Survey of Information Encoding Techniques for DNA: Advanced Approaches

-For the decoding process, the DNA is read using the Illumina MiSeq platform.
+For the decoding process, the DNA is sequenced using the Illumina MiSeq platform.
 On the sequences read, the inner code is decoded followed by the decoding of the outer code.
 In the experiments the inner code fixes on average 0.7 nucleotide errors per sequence while the outer code fixes on average the loss of 0.3\% of total sequences and corrects about 0.4\%.
 The information was completely recovered, without errors.
-Furthermore, an experiment where the DNA suffers decay (achieved by thermal treatment) equivalent to one and four half-lifes (about 500, and respectively, 2000 years) shows that the encoding scheme can retrieve the information without errors even in these conditions.
+Furthermore, an experiment where the DNA suffers decay (achieved by thermal treatment) equivalent to one and four half-lives (about 500 and 2000 years, respectively) shows that the encoding scheme, aided by half-life-extending storage in silica, can retrieve the information without errors even in these conditions.

-The encoding is the first to properly incorporate error detection and correction codes (without resorting to replication).
+This work is the first to incorporate error detection and correction codes without resorting to replication.
 In this encoding, the RS codes are chosen such that they can fix 3 arbitrary errors per sequence, correct 8\% of sequences if they are incorrect and recover 16\% of all sequences if they are missing.
-Homopolymers an GC content are also incorporated through the use of carefully picked subsequences (in the codon wheel~\fref{fig:codon}).
+Homopolymers and GC content are also incorporated through the use of carefully picked subsequences (in the so-called codon wheel shown in Figure~\ref{fig:codon}).
+The work encodes 83 kilobytes into 4,991 sequences of length 158, resulting in an overall information density of 0.86 b/nt.

-Only 90 nucletoides of the 158 nucleotide sequences carry actual information (20 Bytes, 160 bits) whereas the remainder is used for index, error correction and primers.
-The nucleotides used per bit for this encoding thus are 0.9875.

-The major novelty of the work~\cite{Bornholt2016ASystem} of Bornholt et al. is the concept of random-access, a feature missing from previous approaches.
-While the goal is still archival storage, with read-write times similar to other implementations (hours to days), the addition of random-access enables a new level of efficiency, as it is no longer needed to sequence the entire database.